-Ben Jay is a Brooklyn-based web developer and journalist, specializing in data reporting.
+Ben Jay is a Brooklyn-based web developer and journalist, specializing in data visualization and reporting.
+He's currently a graphics editor at Law360.
 After working for a number of years as a writer and photographer, Ben enrolled in Flatiron School's web development bootcamp, and later applied the technical skills he learned there to journalism at the Craig Newmark Graduate School of Journalism at CUNY, where he earned his Master's Degree.

 He strongly believes in the power of data as a reporting tool, and strives to use data and interactives to tell stories in new and unique ways, without sacrificing their essential news value.
 His favorite topics to cover include politics and government administration, health and science, and the areas where they intersect.
 When he isn't parsing CSVs, he enjoys cycling, drinking overpriced beer, online trivia, and hanging out with his wife, Emily, and their cat, Luna.